Book Thoughts by Rachelle

 I was intrigued by this title, The Milkman’s Son, and decided to depart from my regular reading fare to try out this new memoir.
 I’m glad I did.
 Randy Lindsay weaves an interesting and sometimes shocking story of how he discovered that he was indeed the milkman’s son, in a manner of speaking.

 It was incredible to read and learn about how many people can be connected by a simple DNA test.
 Randy describes his efforts in family history research with a zeal that is fun to witness.
+It has got me interested in my own ancestry – if it does the same to you, you could use census records to start piecing together your own history (click here to learn how).
 It was definitely exciting to learn how his hard work paid off in a life-changing event that led him to the family he never knew before.
 That’s the reality of DNA tests, they can connect families together.
 By just finding a company offering dna testing Modesto CA, or somewhere closer to you, there is an opportunity of finding long-lost relatives.

 A great story for the curious, for those who love family history, and to look at the world just a little differently than before.